Cerebrospinal fluid: Production

 The brain produces roughly 500 mL of cerebrospinal fluid per day at a rate of about 20 mL an hour.
-This transcellular fluid is constantly reabsorbed, so that only 125–150 mL is present at any one time.
+This extracellular fluid is constantly reabsorbed, so that only 125–150 mL is present at any one time.

 CSF volume is higher on a mL per kg body weight basis in children compared to adults.
 Infants have a CSF volume of 4 mL/kg, children have a CSF volume of 3 mL/kg, and adults have a CSF volume of 1.5–2 mL/kg.
 A high CSF volume is why a larger dose of local anesthetic, on a mL/kg basis, is needed in infants.
 Additionally, the larger CSF volume may be one reason as to why children have lower rates of postdural puncture headache.

 Most (about two-thirds to 80%) of CSF is produced by the choroid plexus.
 The choroid plexus is a network of blood vessels present within sections of the four ventricles of the brain.
 It is present throughout the ventricular system except for the cerebral aqueduct, and the frontal and occipital horns of the lateral ventricles.
 CSF is mostly produced by the lateral ventricles.
 CSF is also produced by the single layer of column-shaped ependymal cells which line the ventricles; by the lining surrounding the subarachnoid space; and a small amount directly from the tiny spaces surrounding blood vessels around the brain.

 CSF is produced by the choroid plexus in two steps.
 Firstly, a filtered form of plasma moves from fenestrated capillaries in the choroid plexus into an interstitial space, with movement guided by a difference in pressure between the blood in the capillaries and the interstitial fluid.
 This fluid then needs to pass through the epithelium cells lining the choroid plexus into the ventricles, an active process requiring the transport of sodium, potassium and chloride that draws water into CSF by creating osmotic pressure.
 Unlike blood passing from the capillaries into the choroid plexus, the epithelial cells lining the choroid plexus contain tight junctions between cells, which act to prevent most substances flowing freely into CSF.
 Cilia on the apical surfaces of the ependymal cells beat to help transport the CSF.